Ramandeep Singh (cricketer)

-Ramandeep Singh (born 13 April 1997) is an Indian cricketer.
+Ramandeep Singh (born 13 April 1997) is an Indian cricketer who plays for Punjab in domestic cricket and Kolkata Knight Riders in the Indian Premier League.
+Ramandeep has won the Indian Premier League playing for Kolkata Knight Riders in 2024.
+He has worked as a seam bowling all-rounder who is a hard-hitting middle order batsman and an electrifying fielder as well.
 He made his Twenty20 debut for Punjab in the 2016–17 Inter State Twenty-20 Tournament on 29 January 2017.
 He made his List A debut on 5 October 2019, for Punjab in the 2019–20 Vijay Hazare Trophy.
 He made his first-class debut on 12 February 2020, for Punjab in the 2019–20 Ranji Trophy.
 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.
+He made his T20I debut for India on 13 November 2024.